 Other features that make the Email entity page helpful

 Tags: These are tags applied to users.
 If the user is a recipient, admins will see a recipient tag.
 Likewise, if the user is a sender, a sender tag.
-This will appear in the left side of the email entities page (in the part that's described as sticky and, thus, anchored to the page).
+This appears in the left side of the email entities page (in the part that's described as sticky and, thus, anchored to the page).

 Latest delivery location: The latest delivery location is the location where an email landed after system actions like ZAP, or admin actions like Move to Deleted Items, finish.
 Latest delivery location isn't intended to inform admins of the message's current location.
 For example, if a user deletes a message, or moves it to archive, the delivery location won't be updated.
 However, if a system action has taken place and updated the location (like a ZAP resulting in an email moving to quarantine) this would update the Latest delivery location to quarantine.